chantal2000/Farmers-Frontend/README.md

 Features
 1.Sign up and Login
 2. On user side you can create an order.
-3. 3. you can also pay the order you have placed
+3. You can also pay the order you have placed
-4. 4. as an admin you can get all orders and accept it or reject it.
+4. As an admin you can get all orders and accept it or reject it.